What Is 15 Of 200

 Conclusion: Mastering the Power of Percentages

 Calculating 15% of 200—resulting in 30—is a simple yet powerful illustration of the pervasive role percentages play in our daily lives.
 Understanding the different calculation methods—decimal, fraction, and proportion—not only provides the answer but also cultivates a deeper understanding of mathematical concepts.
 This knowledge is invaluable for managing personal finances, interpreting data, and navigating the complexities of the world around us.
 By mastering percentage calculations, you equip yourself with a vital tool for informed decision-making in various contexts.
-Remember that practice is key—the more you work with percentages, the more comfortable and confident you'll become.
+But remember that practice is key—the more you work with percentages, the more comfortable and confident you'll become.
 So, grab a calculator, try some examples, and embrace the power of percentages!